oksana-the-pooh/oksana-the-pooh.github.io/_posts/2024-11-03-how-to-measure-security-quantitatively.markdown

 categories: cryptography, information_theory, probability_theory
 use_math: true
 ---
+Can we measure security quantitatively?

 We use a lot of cryptographic tools not even noticing it.
 Almost every website exploring uses HTTPS to establish secure connection.
 In order to establish it a web browser and a website server must agree on what cipher to use for data encyption, what Message Authentication Code algorithm to use for a message integrity checking.
 Also a browser authenticates web site certificate using digital signature.
 When you pay by a credict card using PayPass/PayWare the card signs a transaction by it's digital signature.
 All this tools serve to guarantee a security.
 But what does security mean?
-May one cipher be more secure than another one?
-Can we measure security quantitatively?
+May one cipher be more secure than another one and can we see that quantitatively?

 How to approach the question